LibraryCarpentry/lc-python-intro/_episodes/04-built-in.md

 ~~~
 {: .output}

-## Python reports a syntax error when it can't understand the source of a program.
+## Python reports a syntax error when grammar rules have been violated.

+*   You've seen errors when you try to use a function incorrectly.
+    * Can also have errors when you use punctuation incorrectly.
-*   Won't even try to run the program if it can't be parsed.
+*   Python will run the program up until that point, but if the grammar of that line
+    of code has produced an error, then the program will shut down with an error.

 ~~~
 # Forgot to close the quotation marks around the string.